PoCInnovation/Workshops/software/01.React/SETUP.md

 ```
 :bulb: You will figure out later their purposes!

-All you have to do now is to open the `react-workshop` folder in VSCode (if you just open the `src` folder, ESlint won't be able to give warnings)
+All you have to do now is to open the `react-workshop-poc` folder in VSCode (if you just open the `src` folder, ESlint won't be able to give warnings)

-Finally, launch the app (in the `react-workshop` folder once again):
+Finally, launch the app (in the `react-workshop-poc` folder once again):

 ```sh
 npm start